Osmund Bopearachchi

-Monnaies Gréco-Bactriennes et Indo-Grecques, by Osmund Bopearachchi, 1991.

-Osmund Bopearachchi (born 1949) is a Sri Lankan historian and numismatist who has specialized notably standardized the coinage of the Indo-Greek and Greco-Bactrian kingdoms.
+Osmund Bopearachchi (born 1949) is a Sri Lankan-French historian and numismatist who has specialized notably standardized the coinage of the Indo-Greek and Greco-Bactrian kingdoms.
 He is currently Emeritus Director of the CNRS at the École normale supérieure and Adjunct Professor of Central and South Asian Art, Archaeology, and Numismatics, University of California, Berkeley.

 Background

 Originally from Sri Lanka, Professor Bopearachchi received his Bachelor of Arts (General) Degree from the University of Kelaniya.
 In 1983 he joined a team of the CNRS at the École Normale Supérieure to further his studies.
 He received his Ph.D. in Art History and Archaeology from the Institute of Art and Archaeology at the Sorbonne University Paris I in 1987.
 In 1998, he completed his Habilitation at the Université de Paris-Sorbonne (Paris IV).

 Academic career

 In 1989, he became Research Specialist (Chargé de Recherche) at CNRS.
 In 1991, Osmund Bopearachchi published an extensive work on Indo-Greek and Greco-Bactrian coinage, Monnaies gréco-bactriennes et indo-grecques.
 Catalogue raisonné (400 pages), which became the reference in its field.
 His conclusions are based on extensive numismatic analysis (find places, overstrikes, monograms, metallurgy, styles), classical writings, and Indian writings and epigraphic evidence.
 The book received the Prix Mendel (Mendel prize) for Historical Research in 1992.